-The Post-MS DNP is a 35-credit hour program.
+The Post-MS DNP is a 35-credit hour program program designed to build upon the second professional degree.
 All course work will be provided in an online asynchronous format.
 Graduation is based upon successful completion of all coursework and a DNP project.
 DNP graduates must complete a minimum of 1,000 hours of practice post-baccalaureate, which may include precepted practicum hours earned in the MS(N) Nursing Program.
 Students will complete a DNP Project designed to demonstrate clinical scholarship by utilizing the evidence to improve practice and healthcare outcomes.